Looping Through Enums in C#

 Command Description

-Enum.GetValues Returns an array containing the values of the constants in a specified enumeration.
+Enum.GetValues Gives back an array with the constant values from the given enumeration.

 Programming Language: C#